TZstatsADS/Spring2020-Project3-group8/README.md

 + The link to the full presentation is [here](https://drive.google.com/open?id=1Etw7MyvmSV-0R2BUFPqC3wIcLoSIDRlK)

 + **Training data**: 2500 images of 230 people, each with corresponding 78 fiducial points.
 We split 80% of the people as training set and the remaining as the test set to do model selection.
+In this case, the number of training data is around 2000 and test data is the rest.
 For in-class test, we use 2500 images with corresponding points as training set.

 + **Test data**: another 2500 images of unknown number of people, which will be given 30 minutes prior to the class and we need to finish the prediction in 30 minutes.

 + **Final result**
+The training time is time for training about 2000 data and the test time is time for predicting about 500 data.

 |       | test accuracy | model training time | total training time | test prediction time | total prediction time |
 | ------ | ------ | ------ | ------ | ------ | ------ |